DevHyperCoder/SecureBrowser/README.md

 ## Features
 - Password based login
+- Stores History and Login cookies behind a password access
 - View videos in fullscreen (See for credits)
 - Privacy guard in Recent Apps
 - No Screenshots